 - We shall provide the Services to you in an efficient and effective manner and to the best of our abilities using due skill, care and attention.

-- If you use a Paya Account, unless agreed otherwise, settlement of funds will be made each Thursday into your bank account for transactions processed in the week up to midnight the previous Friday.
+- If you use a Paya Account, unless agreed otherwise, settlement will be made each Wednesday with funds settled to you on a Thursday into your bank account for transactions processed and received for the week up to midnight the previous Friday.
 If you have a Merchant Account, settlement will be provided under the payment terms you agreed with your Acquirer.
 If you have a Supplier Account, settlement will be provided under the payment terms agreed between us.

 - We are responsible for securing all customer data, including credit and debit card data, which is solely in our possession and under our control.
 We comply with PCI DSS, which sets out the industry standards for maintaining a secure environment.